HomeArticlesBest Flooring Options For Your Kitchen

 Bamboo

-Same as with cork, every manufacturer of quality bamboo has no conditions about installing in the kitchen.
+Same as with cork; every manufacturer of quality bamboo has no conditions about installing in the kitchen.
 The pros and cons are almost exactly those of cork, except that bamboo might be slightly more labor intensive even with the floating varieties.

 -inexpensive